OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-aws.md

 **Some assembly required**

-A single server Octopus installation is straightforward; Octopus High Availability is designed for mission-critical enterprise scenarios and depends heavily on infrastructure and Microsoft components.
+Octopus High Availability is designed for mission-critical enterprise scenarios and depends heavily on infrastructure and Microsoft components.
 At a minimum:

 - You should be familiar with SQL Server failover clustering, [AWS RDS](https://aws.amazon.com/rds/sqlserver/), or have DBAs available to create and manage the database.
 - You should be familiar with SANs, [AWS FSx](https://aws.amazon.com/fsx/), or other approaches to sharing storage between servers.